Juan Esposito-Garcia

-Juan Rafael Esposito-Garcia (born January 10, 1974) is an Argentine-born priest of the Catholic Church who serves as auxiliary bishop for the Archdiocese of Washington in the District of Columbia and Southern Maryland.
+Juan Rafael Esposito-Garcia (born January 10, 1974) is an Argentine American Catholic prelate who serves as auxiliary bishop for the Archdiocese of Washington in the District of Columbia and Southern Maryland.

 Biography

 Early life

 Esposito-Garcia was born on January 10, 1974, in San Luis, Argentina.
 He attended the Instituto Santo Tomas de Aquino in San Luis for his primary education from 1980 to 1991.
 After finishing university, Esposito-Garcia entered the law school of the Universidad Catolica de Cuyo in San Luis, receiving a law degree in 2003.

-Having decided to become priest, Esposito-Garcia immigrated to the United States to attend Mount Saint Mary's Seminary in Emmitsburg, Maryland.
-He was awarded in 2008 a Master of Divinity degree and a Master of Arts in moral theology from the seminary.
+Having decided to become a priest, Esposito-Garcia immigrated to the United States to attend Mount Saint Mary's Seminary in Emmitsburg, Maryland.
+He earned a Master of Divinity degree and a Master of Arts in moral theology from the seminary in 2008.

 Priesthood

 On June 14, 2008, Esposito-Garcia was ordained to the priesthood at the Basilica of the National Shrine of the Immaculate Conception in Washington by Archbishop Donald Wuerl.
 After his 2008 ordination, the archdiocese assigned Esposito-Garcia as parochial vicar at the following parishes in Maryland: